 Sears Catalogs Helped Poor Families

 The Sears catalog opened up a whole new world of privilege for many disenfranchised Americans in the mid-20th Century.
-People who worked at near poverty level discovered they could order better products from Sears.
+People who worked at the near poverty level discovered they could order better products from Sears.
 Their survival often depended upon the company store.
 However, they were often thwarted by the very people from which their pay came.

 That was particularly so in segregated areas.
 People who could save a few pennies to order from the Sears catalog had to depend upon those who were holding them down to purchase money orders and postage to pay for and mail their Sears orders.
 It sometimes took a lot of maneuvering through and around the Jim Crow supporters to get the required payment to Sears with an order.

 Sears catalogs were the ultimate shopping center for Christmas and other gift-giving events.
-Many a hand-me-down Christmas sweater started life if the Sears mail order room.
+Many a hand-me-down Christmas sweater started life if the Sears mail-order room.
 The Sears catalog was the great book of dreams for many of us who lived far from the convenience of stores and shopping centers.

 Time and technology have caught up with Sears and its catalogs.
 Today we order from the keyboard of our computers.
 Our products arrive at our front door almost instantly.
 Compare that to the time it took to order in the old catalog days and await the arrival of our order.

-Still, I will always remember the Sears, Penny’s, Montgomery Ward, and especially the Herter’s outdoors catalogs that were available in my younger days.
+Still, I will always remember the Sears, Penny’s, Montgomery Ward, and especially the Herter’s outdoor catalogs that were available in my younger days.
 They kept me in everything from underwear to the materials to build my own fishing rods.